Work at home, mom struggles that all mompreneurs go through, plus how to overcome them. Be able to build a career from the confines of your home.

 6. No movement

 When you work from home, you spend most of your time staring at your desk without moving.
-This isn’t healthy at all.
+As we all know, sitting in one position for a long isn’t healthy at all.

 We all know that our body needs some stretching now and then to stay fit and function well.